SFH-Foundation/sfhfoundation/docs/videos/beginning.md

+---
 title: Emptying

-description: This page hosts a few, short videos which serve as a great starting point for those who are not at all familiar with Shaykh haeri and his work and teachings.
+description: A few, short videos which serve as a great starting point for those who are not at all familiar with Shaykh Haeri and his work and teachings.
+image: assets/images/07.jpg
+---

 # Emptying Out - The Beginning